looshi/looshis-local-logger/README.md

 ![browser next to terminal](https://github.com/looshi/looshis-local-logger/blob/main/examples/example.png)

-This package has no dependencies and is less than 100 lines of code.
+This package has no dependencies and is less than 150 lines of code.

+## Why ?
+Leverage the browser's devtool features like JSON object inspector and filtering for your raw terminal output.

 ## Install
 ```sh